 - Your car may already have a fully charged battery, please check your battery level.

-- This could be due to a faulty charge point, please check for the correct LED colour during the connection process (BLUE when the socket is available to use, then AMBER when the cable is plugged in but the charge event has not started, then GREEN when charging).
+- This could be due to a faulty charge point, please check for the correct LED colour during the connection process (BLUE when the socket is available to use, then ORANGE when the cable is plugged in but the charge event has not started, then GREEN when charging).